sunrj/AnTruss/README.md

 ## Datasets

-ToWe provide five datasets in the folder "sample_dataset" for testing, D1 to D8.
+To save space, we only provide four datasets in the folder "dataset" for testing, other datasets can be found on https://snap.stanford.edu/data/index.html